 Certain allegations may be considered by any regulatory body on their own facts.
 For example, if a dentist is accused of criminal damage committed because of recklessness with regard to property, it may be less likely that any GDC proceedings will seriously damage his or her career.

-How this is handled by the lawyer in communication with the CPS or police, and what is therefore recorded on the file, may have a bearing on the GDC's view of things.
+How this is handled by the lawyer in communication with the CPS or police, and what is recorded on the file, may have a bearing on the GDC's view of things.
 Conversely, for a doctor accused of causing death by dangerous driving, or manslaughter, the matter is clearly so serious that a conviction must simply be avoided at all costs.
-This more serious type of case must therefore be treated as any other serious case where prison is likely, save for the fact that the penalties of conviction for the professional include both restriction on liberty and possibly also the loss of career.
+This more serious type of case must therefore be treated as any other serious case where prison is likely, save for the fact that the penalties of conviction for the professional include both restriction on liberty and the likely loss of career.

 Can the prosecution be stopped?